- A01 ~ The Rebirth of the Phoenix

 “Morning?”
 I blink.

 “You’ve just slept through the day…” she giggles.
-“Just joking, it has been for a quarter of an hour or so.”
+“Just kidding, it has been for a quarter of an hour or so.”

 “Ah… very funny…”